snsvrno/targets-lua/readme.md

 The original intent of this is to be able to have `debug` and `assert` sections in code to create a "debug target" that can be ran with extra information and checks.
 Then a "release target" can be made that will strip these sections out.

-THe other intent is that all code should be lua compatable code, so the original source can be run and this `targets.lua` can be completely ignored if desired.
+The other intent is that all code should be lua compatable code, so the original source can be run and this `targets.lua` can be completely ignored if desired.

 ## Usage

 ```
-lua targets.lua [source folder] -o [output folder] [conditionals]
+lua targets.lua [source folder/file] -o [output folder] [conditionals]
 ```

 ## Getting Started